The Hieno! is the official partner of the Finland100 independence programme, endorsed by the Prime Minister’s Office in Finland.

 - [President of the Singaporean Association in Finland] Interview with the very energetic Lilian Neo!

-- [Young adult] Interview with Tung, a fiesty young film maker from Vietnam who is currently based in Helsinki.
+- [Student in Finland] Interview with Tung, a fiesty young film maker from Vietnam who is currently based in Helsinki.

 - [Finnish ambassador to Singapore] Interview with Her Excellency Paula Parviainen, our favorite ambassador!